 In this section we briefly describe a test module containing local tests, which is an inherent part of our prototype discussed in Section 4.
-First, we summarizes the set of default tests and give a brief description of the remaining tests in the module afterwards.
+First, we summarize the set of default tests and give a brief description of the remaining tests in the module afterwards.
 All local tests are bound to a specific network interface card, which can be selected by the user.
+Default Test Sequence The default test sequence contains eight tests, which can be divided into "Hardware and TCP/IP" and "Local configuration and network connectivity".
+The five tests in the latter category all depend on the three tests dealing with hardware and TCP/IP.